nexmo-community/dispatch-user-fallback/README.md

 ## Case 2

-Users can have varying types and numbers of channels:
+Users can have varying types and numbers of channels.
+Complex multi-user, multi-channels workflows can be built from a simple config
+file:

 ``` json
 {